Get Your Verifiable Dummy Flight Ticket – $2 Only

 Step-by-step guide to filling the "Schedule of Stay" and securing verifiable travel documents

-GET FLIGHT + HOTEL FOR JAPAN
+GET FLIGHT FOR JAPAN – $2

 What is the Japan Visa "Schedule of Stay"?